john-itcsolutions/cheirrs/README.md

 (Passthrough should already be natively enabled to your Accelerator GPU.)

+Check the status of the installation with:

+`watch -c juju status --color`

+or:

+`juju status`

+for a static summary.

 On Host, you could switch between other possible controllers by noting the current controllers known to juju:

 `juju controllers`